Milwaukee Delicatessen Company

 Reading the Meal: How a Deli Progression Works

-At its leading, a deli meal follows an instinctive arc that mirrors the logic of more formal multi-course dining.
+At its finest, a deli meal follows an instinctive arc that mirrors the logic of more formal multi-course dining.
 It opens on brightness: something acidic and sharp, a house pickle, a cup of consommé, a smear of mustard on dark bread.
 The middle course carries weight, the cured meat or the stuffed sandwich that forms the center of gravity.
 The finish is either rich (a slice of cheesecake, a rugelach) or deliberately restrained (a black coffee, nothing more).
 That arc, when the kitchen executes it well, produces the same satisfaction as a more formally structured progression at venues like Le Bernardin in New York City or The French Laundry in Napa, achieved through entirely different means.

 The deli tradition also has a specific relationship with provenance that predates the farm-to-table rhetoric by decades.
 Sourcing the right cured meats, the right rye, the right dairy has always mattered in serious deli kitchens, because the format offers nowhere to hide.
 There is no sauce to carry a mediocre protein, no elaborate technique to compensate for a flat brine.
 The Milwaukee tradition in particular leans on that honesty: the quality of the product is the point, not the transformation of it.